e-Money EUR Rug Pull? An Investigative Post-Mortem of a Dead Project

 Were the Warning Signs in the Code?

 - Audit Score and Incidents: The project received an audit coverage level of 50%, with known incidents detected during the audit process, indicating vulnerabilities or questionable coding practices.
+Learning about what a CertiK audit entails can help investors spot these issues earlier.

 - Security and Code Risks: While audited by Certik, the project did not undergo a comprehensive safety review, and the audit report highlights areas where malicious exploits could occur or where code integrity might be compromised.